-Any such termination cannot/be from a retrospective date to the detriment of applicants.
+Any such termination cannot/be from a retrospective date but from the date of the letter which was dated 10-1-63.

+to the detriment of applicants.

-13. The arguments of the Learned Counsel for the respondents is that the deputation was for a specified period and the applicants should have either reverted to the parent cadre or got absorbed and the deputation could not be extended, are also not tenable since there or repatriating were no specific orders relieving/the officers on expiry of the period of deputation.
+13. The arguments of the Learned Counsel for the

+respondents is that the deputation was for a specified

+period and the applicants should have either reverted

+to the parent cadre or got absorbed and the deputation

+could not be extended, are also not tenable since there

+or repatriating were no specific orders relieving/the officers on expiry of the period of deputation.
 In fact, the organizations where they were deputed continued to utilise their services.